nicon8/immudb_syslog/README.md

 # Immudb syslog example

-Python modules which stores syslog entries on [immudb vault cloud](https://vault.immudb.io/).
+Python modules that store syslog entries on the [immudb vault cloud](https://vault.immudb.io/).
 The module can work in two different ways:
-- **reader**: the module will read line by line a syslog file passed as input, parse line by line, and push entry by entry to immudb vault cloud](https://vault.immudb.io/)
+- **reader**: The module will read a syslog file passed as input, parsing it line by line, and pushing each entry to [immudb vault cloud](https://vault.immudb.io/)
-- **server**: the module will run a standalone syslog server which can be used as a remote destination for your current syslog server.
-Whenever the server receive an entries, it will push the entry to immudb vault cloud](https://vault.immudb.io/)
+- **server**: The module will run a standalone syslog server that can be used as a remote destination for your current syslog server.
+Whenever the server receives entries, it will push the entries to the immudb vault cloud [immudb vault cloud](https://vault.immudb.io/)

 # Usage